accretional/statue/ADDING_COMPONENTS.md

 **Requirements:**
 - GitHub CLI (`gh`) installed and authenticated
-- Your component file (e.g., `YourComponent.svelte`) in the current directory
+- Your component file (e.g., `YourComponent.svelte`) in current directory or subdirectories
-- Component name must match the filename
+- Extension (`.svelte`) is optional in the command

 **Note:** You'll still need to add documentation and examples manually after the PR is created.
 The script just handles the git workflow.